I solve visual communication challenges by balancing creative vision with practical application.

 I am currently prototyping and testing this project.

-Each player starts with different resources, drawing a "start card" that lists that player's starting money, advantages ("lucky stars") and a light backstory.
+Each player starts with different resources, drawing a "start card" that awards money, advantages ("lucky stars,") and a light backstory.

 Random events impact players differently according to their resources.
 Players with more resources get bigger payouts and can avoid setbacks.